OpenEvalProject/evals/manuscripts/elife-94778/v3/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/94778/elife-94778-fig6-v3.jpg)

 **Figure 6.:** (A) Using a constant force of 1 nN, the AFM tip was moved over the peritoneal mesothelial cell (PMC) monolayer progressively further away from a dropped DiI labeled ESC.
 (B) ESCs from an endometriosis III-IV patient showed greater homocellular (solid gray) and induced heterocellular gap junction intercellular coupling (GJIC) with PMCs (striped gray) than those from an endometriosis I-II patient.
 GJIC of LP9 PMCs was also measured and shown to be decreased by 60% through an expression of Cx43shRNA (black).
 (C) Penetration through the LP9 PMC monolayer decayed with distance from the dropped ESC much faster in the poorly coupled Endo I-II ESCs (gray) than the better coupled Endo III-IV ESCs (black).
 Penetration of the monolayer was eliminated by KD of Cx43 in PMCs (red).
 (D) Conversely, the decay in penetration of the PMC monolayer induced by Endo III-IV ESC cells (black) was greatly reduced by over-expression of Cx43 in PMCs (green).
-Full data in Figure 6—source data 1.Figure 6—source data 1.Figure 6C and D.
+Full data in Figure 6—source data 1.

 ## Discussion